Places To Visit During Upper Mustang Trek

 The cave's dome-shaped ceilings are adorned with mandalas, enclosed by lotus petals and vajras, though some parts have been damaged over time.
 Despite this, the vibrant murals are well-preserved.
 Tashi Kabum is closely linked to Luri Gompa and is an important pilgrimage site for devotees seeking spiritual power and meditation.
 The trek to this cave from Yara village involves crossing the Puyon Khola and hiking narrow, rugged trails, offering breathtaking views of the valley.
 A visit to Tashi Kabum provides a deep connection to Mustang’s rich spiritual heritage and is a must for those looking to explore its religious history.

-15. Choedzong Gompa
+15. Choedzong Ghumba

-Choedzong Gompa
+Choedzong Ghumba

-Historically, the gompa is linked to the “Chod practice”, a spiritual tradition founded by the Tibetan yogini Machig Labdron.
+Historically, the ghumpa is linked to the “Chod practice”, a spiritual tradition founded by the Tibetan yogini Machig Labdron.
 "Chod" means "to cut off" or "to slay" and refers to a profound tantric practice aimed at cutting through the ego and reaching enlightenment.
 Chod is found primarily in the “Yungdrung Bon” tradition as well as in the “Nyingma” and “Kagyu” schools of Tibetan Buddhism.
-Inside the cave like a gompa, visitors can find ancient wall paintings and intricately carved wooden statues, reflecting its deep spiritual heritage.
+Inside the cave like a ghumba, visitors can find ancient wall paintings and intricately carved wooden statues, reflecting its deep spiritual heritage.
 To access the gompa’s interior, travelers need to be accompanied by a Lama from Lo Manthang, which requires a full-day horse journey across streams and gorges, offering stunning views of the landscape along the way.
-The gompa represents both a physical and spiritual retreat, embodying the rich history, religious, and spiritual practices of Tibetan Buddhism, specifically emphasizing the transformative Chöd practice.
+The ghumba represents both a physical and spiritual retreat, embodying the rich history, religious, and spiritual practices of Tibetan Buddhism, specifically emphasizing the transformative Chöd practice.

 Conclusion